Art in Public Spaces Master Plan

 I agree that the moniker "City of the Arts" maybe a bit unrealistic and would suggest a moniker that reflects more on the beauty of our location such as "The Soul of the Inlet" or "The Heart of the Inlet" or something to do with our location on the beautiful Inlet.

-Myrta over 3 years ago
+Myrta almost 4 years ago

 Money and effort would be better focused on providing artists with a dedicated exhibition space of some kind for limited engagements.
 Traffic and interest seems to be increasingly concentrated on Murray Street and around Rocky Point/ Inlet Park.
 Future development of East side of the street could/should encourage/promote some Studio/live-work spaces.
 Let's continue the work down there to make PoMo a destination for the region.

-Ken Brooker over 3 years ago
+Ken Brooker almost 4 years ago

 In light of the increase in property tax and trying to cut budgets, right now is not the time to be spending public money on art.
 Many are suffering financially due to the pandemic.
 We all are looking at what we can do without.
 In terms of financial priorities, art must be at the bottom.
 I know it is easier to spend money that's not our own, but please, as our elected City Council, be fiscally responsible during such difficult times.

-Starbucks Bob over 3 years ago
+Starbucks Bob almost 4 years ago

 Yes to public art.
 Murals, interactive pieces, natural sculptures etc. I want my kids to enjoy seeing art in their community.

-ES over 3 years ago
+ES almost 4 years ago

 I am "NOT" a fan of this Art in Public Spaces.